 The Parrot Boing has over 5 feet of rope for your Cockatiel to climb and play on.

 The Colourful Bendy Ladder can be bent into different shapes that your Cockatiel can exercise on.

 The Rainbow Sisal Preening Rope Swing has lots of knotted sisal rope to play and preen on.

 Activity and Trick Toys

 Why not teach your Cockatiel colours and numbers with the Teacher Toy?
-Or teach them to shoot hoops with the Basketball?
 They could even go shopping for their own goodies with the Shopping Trolley.

 For lots of entertaining toys in the one bundle, take a look at the toy packs.
 The Cockatiel and Small Parrot Toy Pack has been designed especially for these littler beaks.

 You’ll know your Parrot best, please choose toys that you feel are suitable for your Cockatiel’s level of destruction.
 As with anything new it can take some time for your Cockatiel to accept a new toy.
 Introduce new toys slowly.
 Place it some distance away from your Parrot at first, then bring it closer to them as they become more confident.